 The final and coldest season is winter.
-Hot cocoa, warm fireplaces, and pure white snow comes with this time of year.
+Hot cocoa, warm fireplaces, and pure white snow come with this time of year.
 Thinking about having a wintery wedding day?
 Here are the colors you could employ:

 – deep red, bright red

 The theme of your celebration is an idea or style choice that will set the mood for your nuptials.
-Your decorations, invites, and more can reflect this theme, so naturally you would want to choose one that totally fits you and your fiancé!
+Your decorations, invites, and more can reflect this theme, so naturally, you would want to choose one that totally fits you and your fiancé!